 - When the voltage across the diode is zero the IR is also zero.

-- With the increment in reverse-biased voltage then very less value of reverse current flows through the diode and voltage across diode is also less.
+- With the increment in reverse-biased voltage then very less value of reverse current flows through the diode and voltage across the diode is also less.

 - If we continuously increase the voltage applied then if the value of reverse voltage across the diode is equal to the breakdown voltage (VBR) then the reverse current flows very rapidly.